Basic Phalaenopsis Care Tips

 TIP #2: HAVE THE RIGHT LIGHTING

 Phalaenopsis should not be in direct sunlight, nor should they live in a dark corner of your home.
 Moth orchids generally thrive in 800-1,500 footcandles of light, or 10,000-16,000 lux.
 There are many ways of measuring and guessing at light levels in your home--some people use the "shadow test" of holding their hand in front of the orchid to see if a blurry shadow is present.
 (No shadow would indicate not enough light; a sharp shadow would indicate too much light.)
 I prefer to remove the guesswork and use a light meter.
-Luckily, there's several free apps for that on your phone!
+Luckily, there's several free apps for that on your phone.
 I prefer the Galactica Luxmeter app--it's no-frills and very easy to use.

 TIP #3: NO WHITE MOLD ON ROOTS OR IN POTTING MEDIA

 The orchid in the picture above is a very happy, healthy phal, potted in straight sphagnum moss (it's fairly wet because I just watered it).
 Do not allow your orchid to grow white mold ("snow mold") on its roots or in its potting media.
 The mold is a sign that the potting media is broken down, rotting, and probably too acidic for the orchid.
 Do your best to change the potting media as soon as possible.
 Soak the pot in lukewarm water to loosen the media, toss the spent media in your compost bin, and repot with fresh media.
 Remove dead (brown and soft) roots from the orchid, and spray any roots that had the mold on them with hydrogen peroxide before repotting.
+As a general rule, all orchids should be repotted every one to two years.

 TIP #4: LEARN ABOUT POTTING MEDIA, THEN EXPERIMENT